rbcavanaugh/csd-stats/README.md

 - https://debruine.github.io/faux/articles/contrasts.html (At some point you will have questions about contrast coding for categorical variables, and the answer is inevitably going to be here)

-## Some papers about common statistical errors I've come across in CSD research
+## Common statistical errors I've come across in CSD research

 **Questionable interpretations of p-values**
 - https://pubmed.ncbi.nlm.nih.gov/31829657/